DelindaFrazier/GA-Coursework-Week-4/README.md

 # GA-Coursework-Week-4

-jQuery Excercise
+General Assembly Coursework - Front End Web Development (10-Week Part-Time Course) - Week 4

-This is a jQuery Excercise.
-The index and css code was provided.
+This is a excercise to practice writing jQuery.
+The index and css files were provided.
 I wrote the JavaScript.

 Goal of the excercise:

+Write jQuery code that will execute the following requirements:

 - Prevent a form submission with the ```event.preventDefault()``` function
 - Use the ```$.ready()``` handler to delay your code from executing until all DOM assets have been loaded